nus-cs2103-AY2122S1/tp/docs/DeveloperGuide.md

 The ordering is represented using the `SortOrderingType` enumeration which is encapsulated as a `SortOrderingType` object.
 SalesNote supports sorting in:
 1. Ascending order - Represented by `SortOrderingType.ASCENDING`
-2. Descending - Represented by `SortOrderingType.DESCENDING`
+2. Descending order - Represented by `SortOrderingType.DESCENDING`

 The class structure of the feature is shown in the diagram below: